Southern Baptists set to elect first black president

 Though still a robust Christian tradition with about 16 million members, the convention’s churches reported a decline in total membership in 2011 for the fifth straight year, according to the Baptist Press.

 Of the 45,700 congregations that comprise the Southern Baptist Convention, 3,500 are African-American churches.
-Akin said he expected the denomination to focus more on getting minorities on seminary faculties and in leadership roles.
+Danny Akin, president of the Southeastern Baptist Theological Seminary in Wake Forest, North Carolina, said he expected the denomination to focus more on getting minorities on seminary faculties and in leadership roles.

 “I really think our convention will look significantly different, in a good way, 15 years from now, and I think most Southern Baptists would welcome and applaud that,” he said.